ztroop/btlescan/README.md

 ## Summary

-This tool provides a CLI with a real-time, interactive way to view Bluetooth devices, showcasing their Name, TX Power, Address, and RSSI (Received Signal Strength Indicator) in a neatly organized table format.
+This tool provides a cross-platform CLI with an interactive way to view Bluetooth Low Energy (BTLE) devices, showcasing their Address/UUID, Name, TX Power, and RSSI (Received Signal Strength Indicator) in a neatly organized table format.

 ## Features